sbabic/swupdate/doc/source/overview.rst

 Boot loaders do much more as simply start the kernel.
 They have their own shell and can be managed using a processor's peripheral, in most cases a serial line.
-They are often scriptable, letting possible to implement some kind of software update mechanism.
+They are often script-able, letting possible to implement some kind of software update mechanism.

 However, I found some drawbacks in this approach, that